FabioFelipeSantos/FullStack-Studies/Front-end-CodeCademy/CSS/01 - Learn CSS - Slectors and Visual Rules.md

 - In the example above, all paragraphs on the web page would appear bolded.
 - The `font-weight` property has another value: `normal`.
 Why does it exist?
 - If we wanted all text on a web page to appear bolded, we could select all text elements and change their font weight to `bold`.
 If a certain section of text was required to appear normal, however, we could set the font weight of that particular element to `normal`, essentially shutting off `bold` for that element.

+# 2. Other Definitions

+## 2.1.
+User Agent

+- A user agent is a **computer program representing a person**, for example, a browser in a Web context.
+- Besides a browser, a user agent could be a bot scraping webpages, a download manager, or _another app accessing the Web_.